Githubbed21/phase-1-project-pew-pew/README.md

 ## Discription

 `This is a simple website that allows you to learn a information about common weapons.
+DB.JSON stores all the information of the listed guns.
 Search through types of guns by selectiing a type of gun or selecting a gun itself.
 This website does this by`

 ## Usage